Johan Botha (cricketer)

-Johan Botha (born 2 May 1982) is a South African-Australian cricket coach, cricketer and long-distance runner, who played for the South African national team between 2005 and 2012.
-He moved to Australia in 2012 to play in that country's domestic leagues, and in 2016 became an Australian citizen.
+Johan Botha (born 2 May 1982) is a South African-Australian cricket coach, cricketer, and long-distance runner who played for the South African national team between 2005 and 2012.
+He moved to Australia in 2012 to play in the country's domestic leagues, and in 2016 became an Australian citizen.
 In January 2019, he retired from all forms of the game.
 However, in December 2020, he made a comeback as a replacement player for the Hobart Hurricanes in the 2020–21 Big Bash League.

 Early life and career

 Botha was born in Johannesburg but attended Grey High School in Port Elizabeth, the same school that other notable South African cricketers such as Graeme Pollock attended, and captained a South Africa Schools cricket team.
 In the early parts of his cricket career he was a medium-pace bowler, but when he was playing cricket for the Warriors, future South African coach Mickey Arthur suggested that he should switch bowling style to off break, which Botha then bowled for the rest of his professional career.
-Once he had made the switch he also focused on learning to bowl a doosra, a ball which turns in the opposite direction to a normal off break.
+Once he had made the switch, he also focused on learning to bowl a doosra, a ball which turns in the opposite direction to a normal off break.

 A year after changing bowling styles, Botha travelled with South Africa A, South Africa's second XI team, to Sri Lanka.
 He took key wickets and scored runs to put his name up as a potential future Test spinner for South Africa.